frazerWatson/thermostat/README.md

 Thermostat
 ==========
-A simple thermostat built using javascript
+A simple thermostat built using javascript.
+Part of our introduction to Javascript.